UgzSourceCode/web-portfolio/docs/frontend-ux-research.md

    - Changing the text "Zobacz co umiem" to "Zobacz moje umiejętności" would be more appropriate.
    - There is a typo in the menu word "OMNIE", it should be written as "O MNIE" or "O mnie".
    - Instead of "Home", it would be better to use "Strona Główna" to avoid mixing two languages.
+2. Second person:
+   - Nice, really nice.
+And that's all I can say because, after all, it doesn't stand out in any way.

 ### Frontend developer portfolio
 Link: [Janus Marcin](https://www.janusmarcin.pl/)